 - During "the Ghost of Christmas Past" backstory, we see a child Scrooge alone at a school for boys, up to his teenhood.
 While this is mixed with Heartwarming as his younger sister Fanny comes to get him and bring him home for Christmas, we come to realize the reason he is so bitter towards Fred and refuses to befriend him....Fred was Fanny's son and Fanny died giving birth to him.

 - While it's also horrifying, the 2009 version's portrayal of Ignorance and Want shows that despite their monstrous appearance, they too are tragic figures, being born of mankind's worst qualities (unwillingness to learn and deprivation caused by neglect) and shows that if people like Scrooge don't change their ways, children like Ignorance and Want will be driven to lives of crime and madness in their adulthoods.

-- When seeing the Christmas Yet to Come, Ebenezer Scrooge being the only one to see Bob Cratchit's raw, unfiltered, soul-wrenching despair after he hid it from his family.
+- When seeing the Christmas Yet to Come, Ebenezer Scrooge is the only one to see Bob Cratchit's raw, unfiltered, soul-wrenching despair after he hid it from his family.
 Just staring into that broken face from a man who was so jovial and happy is one of the biggest breaking moments for Scrooge.
 What clinches it is the look on his face as he looks at Bob.
 Just...the look on his face...

-- Even before that his heartbroken face when the family confirms that, yes Tiny Tim is dead.
+- Even before that his heartbroken face when the family confirms that, yes, Tiny Tim is dead.

-- Scrooge's reaction when he sees his name on the tombstone is pretty hard hitting here too, especially with this line in particular:Scrooge: Why show me this if I am past all hope!?
+- Scrooge's reaction when he sees his name on the tombstone is pretty hard-hitting here too, especially with this line in particular:Scrooge: Why show me this if I am past all hope!?

 Tear Jerker / A Christmas Carol (2009)